 Related Body Corporate has the meaning given in the Corporations Act 2001 (Cth);

-Remuneration means the remuneration described in Item 6 of the Schedule;
+Remuneration means the remuneration described in the Contract;

-Renewal Term means of the period of time described in Item 5 of the Schedule;
+Renewal Term means of the period of time described in the Contract;

-Services means the services described in Item 3 of the Schedule;
+Services means the services described in the Contract;

-Special Conditions means the special conditions set out in Item 7 of the Schedule;
+Special Conditions means the special conditions set out in the Contract;

 Term means the Initial Term together with all of the Renewal Terms (if any); and

-You means the party whose details are set out in Item 2 of the Schedule; Your and Client have corresponding meanings.
+You means the party whose details are set out in the Contract; Your and Client have corresponding meanings.